timunie/Ava-ApiTests/website/docs/P_Avalonia_Controls_Primitives_ColorSlider_IsAlphaVisible.md

 #### Property Value
+<a href="https://learn.microsoft.com/dotnet/api/system.boolean" target="_blank" rel="noopener noreferrer">Boolean</a>

+## Remarks
-<a href="https://learn.microsoft.com/dotnet/api/system.boolean" target="_blank" rel="noopener noreferrer">Boolean</a>Setting to false means the alpha component is always forced to maximum for components other than <a href="P_Avalonia_Controls_Primitives_ColorSlider_ColorComponent">ColorComponent</a> during rendering.
+Setting to false means the alpha component is always forced to maximum for components other than <a href="P_Avalonia_Controls_Primitives_ColorSlider_ColorComponent">ColorComponent</a> during rendering.
 This doesn't change the value of the alpha component in the color – it is only for display.

 ## See Also